This Easy 5-Ingredient Peppermint Fudge features two layers of decadent fudge and is full of peppermint flavor. The perfect treat for Christmas!

 - White chocolate chips: Be careful when melting white chocolate as it has a tendency to seize up.

 - Sweetened condensed milk: Not to be confused with evaporated milk!
+This helps to sweeten the fudge.

 - Candy canes: Crushed candy canes make the perfect topping for this fudge.